peteash10/art.peteashton.com/CV.md

 Major artworks plus recent practitioner, speaker and producer work.

+## 2018

+**[Black Hole Club](http://www.vividprojects.org.uk/programme/blackholeclub2018/)** - Member of Vivid Project's programme for artists, designers, curators and writers in the West Midlands to share and test ideas.

+### As Practitioner

+**[Rivers of the World](https://thamesfestivaltrust.org/our-work/education-programme/rivers-of-the-world)** - Artist facilitator producing three artworks with students at Worcestershire schools to be exhibited during Autumn.
+In progress.

 ## 2017

 **[Instructions for Humans](http://art.peteashton.com/instructions-for-humans/)** - Major three month exhibition of new body of work at Birmingham Open Media funded by Arts Council England.
 Full report forthcoming.